zeinashari2/zeinashari2/README.md

 - 🌱 I’m currently learning at Gadjah Mada University
 - 🤔 I’m studying Geoscience
 - 💬 Ask me about: busy
-- 📫 How to reach me: yes
+- 📫 How to reach me: no
 - 😄 Pronouns: he/him